Starting a Business in MexicoAn Overview to Incorporating in Mexico

 Many clients inquire whether a Mexican director or shareholder is required.
-Neither a Mexican shareholder nor Mexican resident director are required.
-Foreigners may own and operate Mexican company’s without limitation in most cases.
-However, it is true that as a practical matter, it may be necessary or recommended to authorize your accountant or attorney with a limited corporate power.
+Neither a Mexican shareholder nor a Mexican resident director are required.
+Foreigners may own and operate Mexican companies without limitation in most cases.
+However, it is true that as a practical matter, it may be necessary or recommended to authorize your accountant or attorney with limited corporate power.
 This is especially necessary when signing import documentation or other documents that may be required from time to time for licensing.
 Nevertheless, a local shareholder or resident director is not specifically required.

 In some cases, the Mexican bank will require that the foreigner or director of the company to physically travel to Mexico for purposes of opening the corporate bank account and signing the banking contracts.
 This is a major hassle and can present serious problems and delays.
 It is best to find a bank that will permit the foreign corporate representative to sign the banking contracts and forward originals by mail.
 This is an essential first question.

 Whether or not a foreigner can sign corporate banking documents is therefore also an essential question to ask.
 The Mexican bank may require that the signatory of the corporate bank account for the Mexican Company be either a Mexican citizen or obtain Mexican residency.
 In our Firm’s years of experience, this requirement can often vary from depending on the bank.
 However, to avoid this, some client’s will have their attorney or accountant sign the bank contracts on their behalf.
 This can make some client’s feel uncomfortable.
 For other client’s there may be no other option.
 If this is not possible, you will need to provide your accountant or attorney with a corporate power of attorney limited enough for purposes of executing banking contracts.